rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 To see the logs, you need to set the `RUST_LOG` environment variable to your log filter, e.g. to get the logs for a specific module, you can run the compiler as `RUST_LOG=module::path rustc my-file.rs`.
-The Rust logs are powered by [env-logger], and you can look at the docs linked there to see the full `RUST_LOG` syntax.
 All `debug!` output will then appear in standard error.

 Note that unless you use a very strict filter, the logger will emit a *lot* of output - so it's typically a good idea to pipe standard error to a file